top of page

 What is Cognitive Stimulation Therapy?

-Going to the gym keeps your muscles strong.
-CST does the same for your brain.
+Just like going to the gym keeps your muscles strong, CST does the same for your brain.

 The Science Behind Cognitive Stimulation Therapy

-Research shows that Cognitive Stimulation Therapy (CST) can help people living with dementia enhance their thinking skills, mood, and quality of life—and may even slow down cognitive decline.¹⁻³ This is partly due to the brain’s natural ability to adapt and form new connections, known as neuroplasticity.
-CST taps into this ability by providing regular, meaningful stimulation that helps the brain stay active and engaged.⁶
+Research shows that Cognitive Stimulation Therapy (CST) can support people living with dementia to enhance their thinking skills, mood, and overall quality of life - and may even help slow down cognitive decline.¹⁻³ This is due to the brain's natural ability to adapt and form new connections, a process known as neuroplasticity.
+While CST can’t reverse damage to areas of the brain affected by the disease, it can strengthen and support healthy parts of the brain, helping it function at its full potential and take on new tasks.

-It’s also based on the well-known “use it or lose it” principle: when the brain isn’t challenged regularly, cognitive changes may progress more quickly.⁵
+It’s also based on the well-known “use it or lose it” principle: when the brain isn’t regularly challenged, cognitive changes may progress more quickly.⁵

-Studies show that when caregivers and support staff understand the basic principles of CST, they’re better equipped to provide thoughtful, person-centred care.⁴ This shared understanding often leads to stronger relationships, more positive experiences, and reduced stress for everyone involved.
+Importantly, studies show that when caregivers and support staff understand the basic principles of CST, they are better equipped to deliver thoughtful, person-centred care.⁴ This shared understanding often leads to stronger relationships, more positive experiences, and reduced stress for everyone involved.

 Therapist performing CST for dementia